davek184/nfdb/README.md

-# USB C Daughter/Breakout board for Norbaforce
+# USB-C Daughter/Breakout board for Norbaforce

-For the Norbaforce (MKii/iii).
+For all models of the Norbaforce (may also work for Data Pad).
 Features USB-C port, ESD protection, over voltage protection, CC1 & CC2 resistors to work with USB-C to C cables.

 _(Note there is one PCB that can have a connector for Realforce 1 OR 2 models depending on your needs.)_